saadmansoor93/rails-interview-project/README.md

 Each time a request is made with a certain `api_key`, the counter will go up on the dashboard page.

-I recommend adding adding a chrome extension such as JSONView to easily navigate through the returned json object.
+I recommend adding a chrome extension such as JSONView to easily navigate through the returned json object.

 Please refer to screenshots below for expected output